Do you like being alone? Or do you hate it?

 When you spend time alone on a regular basis, and eventually start to enjoy being alone, you’ll come to find that you also enjoy your relationships with other people even more.

-But it also let’s you appreciate all the great things that come from your relationships with other people, most of which you were oblivious to before.
+The time spent alone gives you a greater appreciation for yourself.
+It also lets you appreciate all the great things that come from your relationships with other people, most of which you were oblivious to before.

 7. You’ll feel more independent.